-To searc h click "Co ntrol/F" on the key board 1 Year First Middle Last Organization City State/ Country Notes 2018 William Cannon Brewster МА For his expertise in holly and his garden in Brewster, MA.
-2019-2020 ) • No A ward 2021 Steve Castorani Founder and President North Creek N Landenberg РА For his leadership in developing, selecting, propagating and marketing numerous superior cultivars and establishing nationally recognized brands that increase the prominence of the nursery industry and enhance the value of American Gardens.
-2021 Mark Sellew President Prides Corner Farms Lebanon СТ For his leadership in developing, selecting, propagating and marketing numerous superior cultivars and establishing nationally recognized brands that increase the prominence of the nursery industry and enhance the value of American Gardens.
+To searc h click "Co ntrol/F" on a PC or "Cm d/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 2014 Eliot Coleman Four Season Farm Harborside ME For exceptional skills and publications in organic horticulture.
+2015 Joanne Vieira Director of Horticulture, Tower Hill Botanic Garden Worcester МА For 27 years, helping to shape the gardens, buildings, landscape and plant collections through major garden and building development.
+2016 Darrell E. Probst Hubbardston MA For his plant breeding and expertise in Epimediums .
+2017 No A ward 2018 William Cannon Brewster МА For his expertise in holly and his garden in Brewster, Massachusetts.
+2019- 2020 No A ward 2021 Steve Castorani Founder and President, North Creek Nurseries Landenberg РА For his leadership in developing, selecting, propagating and marketing numerous superior cultivars and establishing nationally recognized brands that increase the prominence of the nursery industry and enhance the value of American Gardens.
+2021 Mark Sellew President, Prides Corner Farms Lebanon СТ For his leadership in developing, selecting, propagating and marketing numerous superior cultivars and establishing nationally recognized brands that increase the prominence of the nursery industry and enhance the value of American Gardens.
+2022 No A ward 2023 Tony Kirkman Royal Botanic Garden at Kew Richmond UK For his accomplishments throughout his career in knowledge, conservation and public love of trees throughout his distinguished career.
+2024 Matthew J. Cunningham Founding Principal of MCLD LLC Stoneham МА For the centrality of plants in his professional practice, his advocacy for horticulture in the profession of landscape architecture and his inspirational integration of plants in his teaching.